 Benefits of Using a Water Softener

-It’s economical to operate a water softener.
-It consumes less than $3 in electricity annually.2
+It’s inexpensive to operate a water softener.
+It uses less than $3 in electricity per year.2

 A water softener only has to have about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.